ibm-cloud-docs/databases-for-elasticsearch/howto-file-uploads.md

 ## Syncing files to disk
 {: #syncing-files}

-Once the files are uploaded to the index, they can be synced to the disk.
+After the files are uploaded to the index, they can be synced to the disk.
 Call the `/elasticsearch/file_syncs` endpoint from the {{site.data.keyword.databases-for}} API.
 ```curl
 curl -X POST \
 https://api.{region}.databases.cloud.ibm.com/v4/ibm/deployments/{id}/elasticsearch/file_syncs \